 6. Achillea Millefolium (White Yarrow)

-It is creamy white and is very easy to care for also.
-It is even tolerant to drought, heat, humidity, deer, and rabbits.
+It is creamy white and is very easy to care for also as it is tolerant to drought, heat, humidity, deer, and rabbits.
 It is also found in Europe, Western Asia, and North America.

-It is up to 24-36 inches tall and 12-18 inches wide.
-It gives the best results in the full sun.
+It is up to 24-36 inches tall and 12-18 inches wide and gives the best results in the full sun.
 Part shade is also tolerable but for satisfaction and an amazing blossom, always try to grow it in full sun.

 Apart from its eye-catching looks, it also possesses some other uses, like it is used in food, medicines, traditional medicines, agriculture, and companion planting.